-- 6. The F is an Algerian/British national and the M is a Spanish national.
-The F was born on 14th November 1971 in Algeria and is now 37.
+- [6] F is an Algerian/British national and M is a Spanish national.
+F was born on 14 November 1971 in Algeria and is now 37.
 He spent much of his early life in Algeria, where his close family remain.
 He studied aeronautical engineering in Algeria before moving to Spain.
-He came to the United Kingdom in 2001.
+He came to the UK in 2001.
 He has in the past worked as a postman and in the restaurant trade.
-He currently lives with his partner, S N, and their daughter, B, in London.
-He works for Royal Mail in a delivery office. - 7.
-The M was born on 12th March 1975 and is now 34.
-The M's close family remain in Spain.
-The M came to this country and studied and graduated with a degree in International Business and Tourism Studies at the London Metropolitan University in March 2005.
-It appears that after a time the M did not work as she was in receipt of Disability Living Allowance, perhaps due to her suffering from rheumatoid arthritis. - 8.
-The parties met and formed a relationship in 2001 and thereafter married in the UK on 5th September 2002.
-They have one child, H, who was born on 3rd October 2005, who is now aged 3 years and 11 months old and who is a Spanish and Algerian national.
-The parties were in Spain for H's birth and returned to the UK on or around 13th October 2005.
-The principal matrimonial home was in London, although in 2004 the parties purchased an "off plan" flat in Spain.
-The parties renewed their vows at a ceremony in the Register Office in W, London on 24th March 2005. - 9.
-During the course of the marriage there were frequent trips abroad to Spain and Algeria and frequent discussions, in particular during 2006, about the parties moving to Spain. - 10.
-On 27th August 2006, the M travelled to Spain with H for the purposes of a short holiday planned to be for about one week.
-At the end of that month she informed the F by telephone that she was not intending to return to the UK.
-The F did not provide his consent to this retention and immediately sought advice and assistance as to what to do: after searching on the internet he found details for the international child abduction charity, Reunite. - 11.
-On 7th October 2006, the F initiated Hague Convention 1980 proceedings in Spain through the Central Authority in London.
-The Court of First Instance apparently received this application on 24th November 2006. - 12.
-In November 2006, the F travelled to Spain and had contact with H there.
-On 15th November 2006, the Seville Family Court of First Instance appointed an attorney, Mr Eugenio Carmona Delgado, to act for the M. - 13.
-On 15th December 2006, the M issued a divorce petition in the Seville Family Court of First Instance.
+He currently lives with his partner, SN, and their daughter, B, in London.
+He works for Royal Mail in a delivery office. - [7] M was born on 12 March 1975 and is now 34.
+M's close family remain in Spain.
+M came to this country and studied and graduated with a degree in international business and tourism studies at the London Metropolitan University in March 2005.
+It appears that after a time M did not work as she was in receipt of disability living allowance, perhaps due to her suffering from rheumatoid arthritis. - [8] The parties met and formed a relationship in 2001 and thereafter married in the UK on 5 September 2002.
+They have one child, H, who was born on 3 October 2005, who is now 3 years and 11 months and who is a Spanish and Algerian national.
+The parties were in Spain for H's birth and returned to the UK on or around 13 October 2005.
+The principal matrimonial home was in London, although in 2004 the parties purchased an 'off plan' flat in Spain.
+The parties renewed their vows at a ceremony in a register office in London on 24 March 2005.